I was a man on a mission.

 The points described below are a few of the internal issues that B2B companies struggle with in a CX program rollout:

-• A change in mindset—shifting service-centric to customer-centric
+• A change in mindset — shifting from service-centric to customer-centric

 • No organizational buy-in/sense of ownership